emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: gudeman93.html

+    This report is a discussion of various techniques for representing type information in dynamically typed languages, as implemented on general-purpose machines (and costs are discussed in terms of modern RISC machines).
+It is intended to make readily available a large body of knowledge that currently has to be absorbed piecemeal from the literature or re-invented by each language implementor.
+This discussion covers not only tagging schemes but other forms of representation as well, although the discussion is strictly limited to the representation of type information.
+It should also be noted that this report does not purport to contain a survey of the relevant literature.
+Instead, this report gathers together a body of folklore, organizes it into a logical structure, makes some generalizations, and then discusses the results in terms of modern hardware.

 * .. _HARRIS99:

   Timothy Harris.
 1999. "`Early storage reclamation in a tracing garbage collector <http://www.timharris.co.uk/papers/1999-sigplan.pdf>`_".
 ACM.
 ACM SIG-PLAN Notices 34:4, pp. 46--53.

   .. abstract: harris99.html

+    This article presents a technique for allowing the early recovery of storage space occupied by garbage data.
+The idea is similar to that of generational garbage collection, except that the heap is partitioned based on a static analysis of data type definitions rather than on the approximate age of allocated objects.
+A prototype implementation is presented, along with initial results and ideas for future work.

 * .. _HENRIK94: